Waydown Wailers: Music career

 Waydown Wailers were formed in 2011.
-Brothers, David Parker (guitar/vocals) and Christian Parker (guitar) joined up with Michael (Scruffy) Scriminger (drums) and later Connor Pelkey (bass) and Joe Thomas (keyboards/guitar/vocals) joined the band.
+Brothers, David Parker (guitar/vocals) and Christian Parker (guitar) joined up with Michael (Scruffy) Scriminger (drums) and later Connor Pelkey (bass) Sean Cunningham (bass) and Joe Thomas (keyboards/guitar/vocals) joined the band.
 The musical group has toured extensively in the Northeastern US and has released three studio albums with songs charting on the blues and blues rock charts.